tro2/CrusadeBot2.0/README.md

 ## How to Run

-Run the .bat file included (if first time running, make sure to update config.json with the proper bot token and owner id) If config isn't there, it will be auto-generated, but the
+Run the .bat file included (if first time running, make sure to update config.json with the proper bot token and owner id) If config isn't there, it will be auto-generated, but the bot will not start until it has been updated with a bot token and owner id